-Here you will find any updates or newsletters we send out as well as relevant tax information specific to the 2019 tax filing season.
+Here you will find any updates or newsletters we send out as well as relevant tax information specific to the 2020 and/or 2019 tax filing season.

 The federal tax deadline has now been extended to July 15, 2020.
 All taxpayers will have additional time to file and make payments without interest or penalties.
 Although the deadline has been extended we will continue to prepare taxes and we recommend you continue to send us your tax documents so that we can file in the event of a refund.
 Although we haven’t received guidance from the state of Arizona we will assume states will follow the federal tax deadline.
 If there are changes, we will let you know.